Best 2 year fixed rate bonds in the UK 2021

 Money deposited with financial providers that don’t have a UK banking licence also won’t be covered specifically by the FSCS.
 Although if the provider is regulated by the FCA and is allowed to take customer deposits in this country, it must have other safeguards in place, such as ring-fencing its customers’ money in accounts held at UK banks.

-What happens at the end of the two years?
+What happens at the end of the 2 years?

 It’s time to cash out!
 As the bond will have reached the end of its fixed term (or “matured”), your provider will pay you the interest you’ve earned during this time, and you can then draw out your original lump sum plus the interest.
 Typically, you can choose to have this paid back into your current account or into another fixed term bond if you’d like to continue saving.